Whether you’re looking for a holiday filled with rest and relaxation, or an action-packed adventure, Rarotonga has a lot

-As you’re enjoying your feast and relaxing on the motu, you can hear the boys from Captain Tama’s playing the ukelele and singing along to complete the relaxed paradisiacal atmosphere.
+As you’re enjoying your feast and relaxing on the motu, you can hear the Cook Islanders from Captain Tama’s playing the ukelele and singing along to complete the relaxed paradisiacal atmosphere.

 The crew also put on a few performances, including coconut tree climbing, coconut husking and paretu tying performances.
 There was such an incredible atmosphere and you can tell how much the crew enjoy their jobs.

-It’s a four-hour cruise from 11 am to 3 pm and costs $79 NZD per adult.
+It’s a four-hour lagoon cruise from 11 am to 3 pm and costs $79 NZD per adult.
 Children under six are free of charge and children six to 11 years are $40 per person.

 They even provide return hotel transfers for a small fee.
 Snorkelling equipment, food, and drinks are included on the tour but make sure you bring sunscreen, a sunhat, and a towel.

-Check out the markets in the heart of Avarua from 8 am to 2 pm on Saturdays.
+Check out the markets in the heart of Avarua from 8 am to 2 pm on Saturday morning.
 You’ll find the locals here buying their fresh fruit and veggies for the week.
 We visited in the pouring rain and it was still bustling.

 Come on an empty stomach as there’s tonnes of food to choose from; fresh fruit smoothies made right in front of you, waffles, skewers, and baked goods.
 Be sure to try the chicken rice with mushroom sauce.

 As well as food, this is the best place to do your souvenir shopping, plus there are often local dance performances.
 Grab a selection of dishes, have a picnic in front of the stage, and watch the performances.

-Muri also puts on a night market on Tuesdays, Wednesdays, Thursdays, and Sundays from 5 pm to 8 pm.
+Muri beach also puts on the Muri beach night market on Tuesdays, Wednesdays, Thursdays, and Sundays from 5 pm to 8 pm.
 The Muri beach night market is better for delicious food, but the Punanga Nui market is better for souvenirs.

 4. Watch the Sunset on the West Side of the Island

-One of the more romantic activities on the list and definitely one of the best places to visit in the Cook Islands, whether you’re travelling as a couple or not!
+This is one of the more romantic things to do in Rarotonga, whether you’re travelling as a couple or not!
 We stayed in the Arorangi District on the west side of the island and the sunsets here were incredible.